marindeveloper/Undertale-Reset-Tool/README.md

 3. Press Start Watching.

+4. If you want to reset your run, press the RESET button, it'll delete the save files, giving you a true reset with one click, no having to manually delete them!

   The reset counter will automatically increment whenever a reset is detected.

-  Use the ⚙️ icon to change folders or adjust window settings.
+  Use the ⚙️ icon to change folders.